 It’s a perfect book to incorporate into learning about nocturnal animals.
-The pictures are wonderful and show many of the nocturnal animals, along with some diurnal animals sleeping which makes for a fantastic discussion starter to compare the two.
+The pictures are wonderful and show many of the nocturnal animals, along with some diurnal animals sleeping which make for a fantastic discussion starter to compare the two.

 For our snack this week, we’re of course making Little Owl.

 2 apple slices

 I grabbed a few boxes of pumpkin waffles from Trader Joe’s since they were in season and my own kids are obsessed with them so I thought they’d be a fun treat to make the owls with.
 Toast all of the waffles ahead of time.
 Have the students carefully twist their 2 Oreo cookies apart.
 Place the side with the white filling up as part of his eyes.
 Place the candy eyeballs in the center of the Oreos.
 Have the students add the candy corn as the owl’s beak.
 Last, add the apple slices are his wings.